 To be eligible you must be a Vermont entity conducting activities in Vermont.
-You may be asked to demonstrate that you operate out of a Vermont property, pay employees who conduct work with Vermont, or have sales and customers in Vermont.
+You may be asked to demonstrate that you operate out of a Vermont property, pay employees who conduct work in Vermont, or have sales and customers in Vermont.
 Any business that would like to explore a technical assistance solution may register at this website.
-Once the business registration is complete and eligibility is confirmed, the Recovery Navigator for the region in which the business is located will contact the business.
+Once the business registration is complete and eligibility is confirmed, the Navigator for the region in which the business is located will contact the business.
 The Navigator will discuss the best path towards recovery for the business and develop a potential Scope of Work (SOW) with the business owner.
 Together, a technical assistance (TA) provider will be selected from the Technical Assistance Network registry and a final SOW will be signed and the work implemented.

 What is the timeline for this program?